 We know very little about wild nature.
 What might happen if we step back and let nature ‘do its thing’ in a given area?
 We’re not sure.
 We can state expectations, based on current understanding of ecosystem assembly, compositional changes through time, structure, function, etc, but it’s difficult to set precise targets unless we’re creating habitat with a specific species in mind – to deliver bittern habitat, for example.

 We’ve been able to observe some of the consequences of defaunation, particularly changes arising from the loss of larger-bodied species from a landscape.
 That’s the science of ‘trophic cascades’.

 We know that larger-bodied species can have large and disproportionate effects on ecosystem structure and function.

-That makes it difficult to set targets.
+It can be difficult to set targets.
 But it’s easier to state expectations.
 I.e., given what we know, this is what we might expect.
-I think it’s OK to set a few specific targets for rewilding and natural recovery projects – say ‘we aim to subject X,000 ha to rewilding by XXXX’, but that we should accompany these explicit targets with stated expectations – or hypotheses.
+I think it’s OK to set a few specific targets for rewilding and natural recovery projects – say ”We aim to subject 10,000 ha to rewilding by 2030′.
+But we should accompany these explicit targets with stated expectations – or hypotheses.
 Then we set the scientists the task of watching what happens, so we can build an evidence base for the future.